joshrobbinsuk/brokelads_django_react/README.md

 Rebuild of brokelads betting site (see my other repositories) with Django Rest Framework, React, Redux Toolkit, Amazon Cognito/Amplify Auth, and a Celery/Redis scheduler

-(Work in progress with invite a friend features to come).

 # Initial setup

 After cloning the project, add the following env vars in the root: